 Good Shepherd Microfinance is guided by Count Me In: Strategic Direction 2013 – 2018.

-with 80 per cent of our clients satisfied that their expectations were met or exceeded.
+with over 80 per cent of our clients satisfied that their expectations were met or exceeded.

 with over 1 million people being impacted through our programs by 2018.